wweziz0001/SchemaDash/codex_prompt/15_chartdb-structure-refactor.md

 The task is complete only if:
 - ExcaliDash repository organization was actually inspected
-- chartdb repository structure was actually audited
+- SchemaDash repository structure was actually audited
 - a target folder tree was created before refactoring
-- chartdb repository layout was meaningfully improved
+- SchemaDash repository layout was meaningfully improved
 - boundaries are clearer than before
 - operational/test/docs structure is more discoverable
 - imports/config/build/test paths still work